HomeBlogHow to Build a Production CI/CD Pipeline with GitHub Actions

 with:

-repository: your-org/gitops-repo
+repository: your-org/k8s-configs

-token: ${{ secrets.GITOPS_PAT }}
+token: ${{ secrets.GITOPS_TOKEN }}

 run: |

-cd gitops
+cd apps/my-app/overlays/staging

-kustomize edit set image \
+kustomize edit set image my-app=${{ vars.ECR_REGISTRY }}/my-app:${{ github.sha }}

 git push